Load geometry from ROOT file instead of GDML file

 #4 Updated by Katherine Lato almost 3 years ago

 - Target version changed from 2017-4-quarter to 2019-1-quarter

 11/16/17 update - This feature is probably still worthwhile, although it is a low priority and remains that because one can get by without it, but it would be nice to have.
 The gain is faster load time for the geometry.

-#5 Updated by Robert Hatcher about 2 years ago
+#5 Updated by Robert Hatcher almost 3 years ago

 This helps to the degree that one is either using the LArSoft representation of the geometry, or GENIE event generation.
 Any stage that involves Geant4 must construct it's own representation in memory which there is an interface for from GDML (but not ROOT).